danfitz/reactNotification/README.md

 - No browser requirements, it should work in latest version of Chrome.
 - No accessibility requirements.
 - No bonus points for extending functionality outside the scope of the instructions, we are only looking for a functioning solution that matches the design requirements.

+## Getting Started:

+Install dependencies:

+### `yarn install`

+In the project directory, you can run:

+### `yarn start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.